-It is assumed that UAE will produce their fields while maintaining the annual depletion rate below 5.0% which is the same as its peak depletion rate of 5.0% on Oct 2006.
+It is assumed that UAE will produce their fields while maintaining the annual depletion rate below 5.0% which is the same as its peak depletion rate of 5.0% on Oct 2007.
 The URR of UAE is assumed to be 45 Gb which is between the two following estimates.
-This chart predicts that the total URR is just over 43 Gb.
+This chart predicts that the

+The Oil Drum | World Oil Forecasts Including Saudi Arabia, Kuwait and the UAEhttp://docevie/bh2008/rum.com/node/3623 total URR is just over 43 Gb.
 Page 49 of this MIT source from August 1977 stated that the URR of Abu Dhabi, which holds almost all the oil of the UAE, was 49 Gb.

-As of September 2007, UAE's total cumulative C&C production was 26 Gb, being 57% of the URR 45 Gb.
-It is assumed that UAE will increase their production during this winter according to recent OPEC quota increases.
-However, this may not occur as a planned production decrease of 0.6 mbd, due to maintenance, will occur in November 2007 as shown by downwards spike.
+As of December 2007, UAE's total cumulative C&C production was 26 Gb, being 57% of the URR 45 Gb.
+The drop in November 2007 was due to previously scheduled maintenance.
 UAE has produced over half of the assumed URR and the production curve is forecast to follow a typical post peak decline curve, shown by the red line in Fig 13.
-Unfortunately, the new scheduled production capacities do not start until 2010 and are not enough to offset decline from existing fields.
+Unfortunately, the new scheduled production capacities do not start until 2009 and are not enough to offset decline from existing fields.